chioma-ibe/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/ReadMe.md

     - [ x] Songs
   - [ x] The playlist grid view and playlist detail modal should update to display any changes (see Required Features, Criterion 1 & 2).
   - [x ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** For ease of grading, please show yourself:
-    - [ ] Editing all of a playlist's features (name, creator, AND songs)
+    - [ x] Editing all of a playlist's features (name, creator, AND songs)
     - [ x] Editing some of a playlist's features (name, creator, OR songs)

-- [ ] **Delete Playlists**
+- [ x] **Delete Playlists**
   - [x ] Add a delete button to each playlist tile within the grid view.
   - [ x] When clicked, the playlist is removed from the playlist grid view.

 - [ ] **Search Functionality**
   - [ ] Implement a search bar that allows users to filter playlists by:
-    - [ ] Name
+    - [x ] Name
     - [ ] Author
   - [ ] The search bar should include:
-    - [ ] Text input field
+    - [ x] Text input field
-    - [ ] Submit/Search Button
+    - [ x] Submit/Search Button
     - [ ] Clear Button
-  - [ ] Playlists matching the search query in the text input are displayed in a grid view when the user:
+  - [ x] Playlists matching the search query in the text input are displayed in a grid view when the user:
-    - [ ] Presses the Enter Key
+    - [x ] Presses the Enter Key
-    - [ ] Clicks the Submit/Search Button
+    - [ x] Clicks the Submit/Search Button
-  - [ ] User can click the clear button.
+  - [ ]x User can click the clear button.
 When clicked:
-    - [ ] All text in the text input field is deleted
+    - [ x] All text in the text input field is deleted
-    - [ ] All playlists in the `data.json` file are displayed in a grid view
+    - [ x] All playlists in the `data.json` file are displayed in a grid view
     - [ ] **Optional:** If the Add Playlist, Edit Existing Playlist, or Delete Playlist stretch features were implemented:
-      - [ ] If users can add a playlist, added playlists should be included in search results.
+      - [ x] If users can add a playlist, added playlists should be included in search results.
-      - [ ] If users can edit a playlist, search results should reflect the latest edits to each playlist.
+      - [ x] If users can edit a playlist, search results should reflect the latest edits to each playlist.
-      - [ ] If users can delete a playlist, deleted playlists should no longer be included in search results.
+      - [ x] If users can delete a playlist, deleted playlists should no longer be included in search results.
       - **Note:** You will not be graded on the implementation of this optional subfeature to keep your grade of this stretch feature independent of your implementation of other stretch features.
 However, we highly suggest including this in your implementation to model realistic behavior of real applications.

 - [ ] **Sorting Options**